Skip to content

 Another common issue is the assumption that the practice is “too small” for better options.
 In reality, many physician practices qualify for alternatives that create better pricing mechanics, better predictability, and better reporting.
 Even when a group is not ready for a fully customized self-funded model, level-funded and hybrid structures can provide a middle path that improves transparency without introducing open-ended risk.

 Recruitment and retention pressure is also a major factor in healthcare.
 Competitive benefits are no longer a “nice-to-have.”
-Health insurance is a core part of total compensation, and candidates compare it aggressively—especially when they are choosing between multiple offers.
+Health insurance is a core part of total compensation, and candidates compare it aggressively — especially when they are choosing between multiple offers.
+For physician practices competing for advanced practice providers, experienced nursing staff, and specialized clinical personnel, a weak or confusing benefits package is a meaningful competitive disadvantage.

 Finally, practices often struggle with plan communication.
 When employees don’t understand how the plan works, utilization becomes inefficient and dissatisfaction rises.
-In healthcare environments, where staff are busy and burnout is real, confusion around benefits can become a persistent source of frustration.
+In healthcare environments where staff are busy and burnout is real, confusion around benefits can become a persistent source of frustration that compounds retention challenges rather than alleviating them.

 Group Health Insurance Options for Physician Practices